mahmudhera/kRISP-mER/README.md

 # kRISP-mER
 Reference free guide RNA designing tool for CRISPR

-## What kRISP-mER is
+## What kRISP-meR is
 This is a tool to generate personalized guide RNAs for CRISPR without using a reference genome.

 Most genome-wide guideRNA designer tools have to use the whole reference genome to populate their database.
 This limits their usage for organisms with incomplete reference genome.
-Instead of using a reference, kRISP-mER works using the sequenced reads, and a genomic target location (location where CRISPR cleavage is intended).
-Using the sequenced reads only, kRISP-mER is able to design variant-aware guideRNAs and predict those with minimized off-target activity.
+Instead of using a reference, kRISP-meR works using the sequenced reads, and a genomic target location (location where CRISPR cleavage is intended).
+Using the sequenced reads only, kRISP-meR is able to design variant-aware guideRNAs and predict those with minimized off-target activity.

 This tool is designed run on a Linux machine on Python2.7